bookofproofs/bookofproofs.github.io/_sources/history/18th-century/encke.md

 **Johann Franz Encke** was a German astronomer.
 He worked on the calculation of the periods of comets and asteroids, measured the distance from the earth to the sun, and made observations of the planet Saturn

 ### Mathematical Profile (Excerpt):
-* His grandfather, Georg Friedrich Encke, had also been a pastor, in Altluneberg, near Bremen.
-* His mother Marie Misler (1755-1811), was the daughter of Johann Gottfried Misler, a civil servant, and Maria Schramm.
-* Marie and Johann Michael Encke had nine children together, three daughters and six sons (though one son died soon after birth).
-* Encke, the subject of this biography, was the second youngest.
-* Encke's father died when he was still young, shortly after having been made an archdeacon.
-* Encke's mother Marie was sick, so he initially wanted to become a doctor.
-* Tragically, his mother died before he could enter university, so, under Hipp's advice, Encke decided to pursue further studies in mathematics.
 * Gauss was impressed with Encke's talents in astronomical observation and tried to have him work as an assistant in a small observatory in Ofen (another name for Buda, not part of Budapest).
 * However, war interrupted Encke's studies and, in March 1813, he enlisted to fight against Napoleon.
 * Encke was discharged in July 1814 and returned to his studies, but he was again interrupted in March 1816, when Napoleon escaped from the island of Elba.